Britain losing battle against internet crime, lawmakers say

 The government has said it will consolidate cyber crime policing into a new unified structure as part of a shakeup of the country's policing structure, but the report said this did not go far enough.

-Other government efforts to rein in Internet crime include a partnership with the defence industry and telecoms companies, announced earlier this month, which aims to safeguard the country's defence supply chain against cyber attacks.
+Other government efforts to rein in Internet crime include a partnership with the defense industry and telecoms companies, announced earlier this month, which aims to safeguard the country's defense supply chain against cyber attacks.

 Prime Minister David Cameron last week also tightened up online pornography laws and demanded that Internet firms block access to child abuse images.